Feyerabend/ABC80/abc802/CPM.md

 In 1974, i.e. the same year of birth as the S-100, the Data Board 4680 system was designed with support for three microprocessors: Intel 4004, Motorola 6800, and Zilog Z80.
-There were other processors added to the list, but eventually really only Z80 was ever used mainly.
+Other additional processors were initially considered for use, but ultimately, the Z80 became the predominant choice.

 PENDING